cool-Moshood/alx-higher_level_programming/0x00-python-hello_world/README.md

-project task on the python
+This project task is on python programming language